Close Modal×

 This form of discrimination was prevalent in the 1960s when we were living in a world that was largely segregated.
 That changed and we enacted the Civil Rights Act in 1968 which included the Fair Housing Act.

-This eliminated a lot of real estate steering in the housing market and redlining activity in lending.
-Redlining is a discriminatory practice where mortgage lenders refused to give loans or extend credit to borrowers in certain areas of town.
+Redlining is a discriminatory practice where mortgage lenders refuse to give loans or extend credit to borrowers in certain areas of town (often based on the racial or ethnic makeup of those neighborhoods).

 Examples of Steering